 This article will help guide design engineers in answering these questions, as well as reveal how modern tools are changing data management processes for professional design firms and OEMs.

 - Creation and Acquisition of Data

 - Component CAD Models and Datasheets

 - Maintenance and Version Control

 What is PCB Data Management?

-Above the simple and obvious answer that data management is the management of data, a better definition is: PCB data management is the acquisition, storage, verification, usage, distribution and maintenance of the data used in the design, fabrication, and assembly of a printed circuit board.
+PCB data management is broadly defined as the acquisition, storage, verification, usage, distribution and maintenance of the data used in the design, fabrication, and assembly of a printed circuit board.
 Data gets created and acquired throughout the progress of a PCB design project, including:

 Let’s break this definition down a bit.
 Before we can talk about the management of the data itself, we should look at what, how, and where we intend to acquire this information.
 After you’ve been in the PCB industry for any period, you begin to see that much of PCB design is a “cookie cutting” process.
 The starting point for most PCB designs uses either the same or very similar information and the sources are often universal.
 Like an acorn that grows to be a mighty oak tree when planted in fertile soil.
 The initial starting information is also vital to the success of the overall project.
 I would add that if the starting information for a PCB project is not accurate, then most likely your design will not be accurate either.
 It is most important to assure that your focus at this point is on the quality of the information rather than the quantity.